 Items you’re permitted to keep are known as exempt assets.

-Virginia bankruptcy law lets you keep the property on your exemption list during and following the bankruptcy filing process whereas the trustee will collect and sell your nonexempt assets to repay your creditors.
+Virginia bankruptcy law lets you keep the property on your exemption list during and following the bankruptcy filing process while the trustee collects and sells your nonexempt assets to repay your creditors.

 What Are Exempt Assets?